solana-labs/solana/book/src/running-archiver.md

-# Running a Archiver
+# Running an Archiver

-This document describes how to setup a archiver in the testnet
+This document describes how to setup an archiver in the testnet

 Please note some of the information and instructions described here may change in future releases.